-Plug in your RV or travel trailer before you’ve taken our the slide-outs or put down the stabilizers because being hooked up to electrical will make things go much faster and you won’t put any unnecessary strain on the RV batteries.
+Plug in your RV or travel trailer before you’ve taken your the slide-outs or put down the stabilizer jacks because being hooked up to electrical will make things go much faster and you won’t put any unnecessary strain on the RV batteries.

 You are getting less than half of the power you are used to so make sure you don’t run too many appliances at the same time and flip the breaker.

 Power pedestals are where the outlets for your RV will be located.
 They will always have breakers located above the outlets.
 Make sure all the breakers are off before you plug in your surge guard or your RV.

 Once you’ve plugged everything in you can flip on the breaker.
 It’s also recommended to turn off the breaker before unplugging your RV as well.
 This will protect you from any electrical shocks.